litexlang/litex-official-documents/Tutorial/Appendix_Homepage_of_Litex.md

 ## Litex: The First Formal Language Learnable in 1–2 Hours

 *Visit [Official Website](https://litexlang.org/) to learn more about Litex.
+Our community is on [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).
 Visit [Tutorial](https://litexlang.org/doc/Tutorial/Introduction) to learn how to use Litex and try some examples.
+Source code of Litex is on [Github](https://github.com/litexlang/golitex).
+Source of tutorial is on [Github](https://github.com/litexlang/litex-tutorial).
+Complete [challenges](https://litexlang.org/collaboration) on the Litex website, or collaborate on a partner project — earn impact rewards!
 Visit [Start](https://litexlang.org/doc/Start) to start using Litex (online, locally, in Python, in Jupyter Notebook, etc.).*

 Litex is a simple and intuitive formal language for coding reasoning.
 It ensures every step of your reasoning is correct, and is actually the first reasoning formal language (or formal language for short) that can be learned by anyone in 1–2 hours, even without math or programming background.

-Its goal is to scale formal reasoning in AI age.
-Scaling formal reasoning has several meanings: 1.
-Scaling the number of people who can use formal reasoning; 2.
-Scaling the complexity of the problems that can be solved by formal reasoning.
-3. Scaling AI to perform formal reasoning.

 Traditional formal languages are too complex.
-Litex lowers the barrier by 10x, making formalization as easy and fast as natural writing.
+Litex lowers the entrance barrier by 10x, lowers the cost of constructing formalized proofs by 10x, making formalization as easy and fast as natural writing.
 Here is an comparison between Litex and Lean 4 (a traditional formal language) about finding out the solution to a linear equation.
 Kids can solve it in Litex in 2 minutes, while it require an experienced expert hours of work in Lean 4.

 <table style="border-collapse: collapse; width: 100%; font-size: 12px">
   <tr>